Ballingarry, North Tipperary

-Ballingarry is in the Dáil constituency of Offaly, which incorporates 24 electoral divisions that were previously in the Tipperary North Dáil constituency.

 Built heritage

 The Lismacrory Mounds are a collection of prehistoric (Bronze/Iron Age) sites located 2.2 km to the north of Ballingarry.

 Ballingarry House is a two-storey house which appears on Tipperary County Council's Record of Protected Structures (ref S21).
 Within the bawn walls of medieval Ballingarry castle, a structure containing 18 bee boles was built about 1820.
 Constructed of limestone, they were designed to keep skeps for nearby Ballingarry House.

 The local Church of Ireland church was built in 1856 near the site of an earlier church.

 Sport and recreation

 Knockshegowna GAA is a Gaelic Athletic Association club in Ballingarry.
 The club are part of the North Tipperary GAA division.
 The club have been North Tipperary Junior Hurling Champions on nine occasions.

 Ballingarry is on the route of the Beara-Breifne Way, a long-distance walking and cycling trail from the Beara Peninsula in County Cork to Blacklion in County Cavan.